 In rare situations, if your spinal headache goes untreated, it can trigger complications, sometimes life-threatening:

-If you ever have a spinal tap, or head injury, anticipate the possibility of an imbalance of spinal fluid and developing a spinal headache.
+If you ever have a spinal tap or head injury, it’s smart to prepare for the possibility of an imbalance of spinal fluid and the development of a spinal headache.

-Chiropractic care treats and prevents many conditions, including regulating cerebrospinal fluid levels.
+Chiropractic care may help to regulate cerebrospinal fluid levels and prevent headache symptoms.
 Consider seeing a chiropractor if you experience persistent headaches.

 If you live in the greater Denver area, click here to set up an appointment at Denver Upper Cervical Chiropractic.
 We reserve Fridays for out-of-town patients.